Benn's 5th goal in 6 games helps Stars beat Oilers 4-1

 Jujhar Khaira spoiled Khudobin's shutout bid with 5:24 left in the third and Mikko Koskinen finished with 21 saves as the Oilers snapped a three-game win streak.
 Edmonton's streak started with a 1-0 overtime win at home over Dallas last Tuesday.

+"When they got their second goal, that took some wind out of our sails.
+We played a hell of a hockey game for almost 40 minutes.
+And no reward for it.
+You're not going to win scoring one goal on the road."

-Benn scored his team-leading 12th goal on the power play at 7:24 of the third period, tipping a pass from Gavin Bayreuther past Koskinen to push the lead to 3-0.
-The Stars had been 2 for 29 with a man advantage over the previous 10 games.
+Benn scored his team-leading 12th goal on the power play at 7:24 of the third, tipping a pass from Gavin Bayreuther past Koskinen to push the lead to 3-0.
+The Stars were 1 for 2 on the power play after going 2 for 29 with a man advantage over the previous 10 games.

+Montgomery said the Dallas power play helped even while coming up empty on a second-period advantage.

+"I thought we were kind of flat until we got that power play.
+The power play gave us a lot of momentum."

 Lindell capped the scoring with an unassisted, short-handed, empty-net goal with 2:14 left by sending the puck the length of the ice with the Oilers skating 6-on-4.